husarion/roboteq-config/README.md

   - 5: Closed-loop torque
   - 6: Closed-loop speed position

-## Roboteq Driver Setup
+## RoboteQ Driver Setup

 ### Install RoboRun+
-RoboRun+ is a Windows application for configurate Panther's motors.
-The program is avaible on [the website of the producent](https://www.roboteq.com/docman-list/motor-controllers-documents-and-files/nxtgen-downloads-1/pc-utility/1035-roborun-pc-utility-3-0beta/file).
-Remember to install the program in version **Roborun+ PC Utility v3.0**.
+RoboRun+ is a Windows application for configuration of Panther's and Lynx's motor controllers.
+The program is available on [the website of the manufacturer](https://www.roboteq.com/docman-list/motor-controllers-documents-and-files/nxtgen-downloads-1/pc-utility/1190-roborunplus-v3-2/file).
+Remember to install the program in version **Roborun+ PC Utility v3.2**.

 ### Firmware Update